continuent/continuent-vagrant/examples/Oracle/README.md

-* Install the centos-64-large base box
-* Download the oracle 11g database zip files into the base folder.
+* Download the oracle 11g database zip files into the downloads folder.